MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/prepare-your-o365-tenant.md

 ## Just need a development environment?

 If you don't currently have an Office 365 account, you can sign up for the [Office 365 Developer program](https://dev.office.com/devprogram) to get a *free* 90 days (can be renewed for as long as you're using it for development activity) Office 365 Developer Tenant.
+If you have a Visual Studio Enterprise or Professional subscription, sign up using your [Visual Studio benefits](https://aka.ms/MyVisualStudioBenefits) to get a developer account that automatically renews regardless of development activiy.
 This account can only be used for testing purposes.
 See more information on [setting up your test accounts](https://support.office.com/article/Add-users-individually-or-in-bulk-to-Office-365-Admin-Help-1970f7d6-03b5-442f-b385-5880b9c256ec?ui=en-US&rs=en-US&ad=US).

 ## Enable Microsoft Teams for your organization